-What is the Uniform Child Custody Jurisdiction and Enforcement Act in Arizona?
+What is the Uniform Child Custody Jurisdiction and Enforcement Act in Arizona

+If you have a multi-state child custody issue that involves Arizona, you need to know what is the Uniform Child Custody Jurisdiction and Enforcement Act in Arizona.
 The Uniform Child Custody Jurisdiction and Enforcement Act (i.e., “UCCJEA”) is a series of statutes in Arizona that determines whether an Arizona judge may either issue child custody orders or modify child custody orders issued in another state.
 The purpose of the UCCJEA is to protect against the risk of more than one state issuing different child custody orders.
 As you can imagine, different child custody orders would pose significant problems for parents and their children.

 For Arizona to issue or modify a child custody order, Arizona is first required to determine if it is the “home state” of the child under the rules of the UCCJEA.
 The Arizona Court of Appeals in the case of Welch-Doden v.
 Roberts provides a very detailed examination of the determination of home state jurisdiction in Arizona.